TaskRatchet/taskratchet-docs/integrations.md

 Feature                                      | Format
 ---------------------------------------------|----------------------------
-Post all new tasks to Beeminder on creation  | -
-Post to Beeminder goal(s) on task creation   | `[Task Name] &[Goal Slug]` Post to Beeminder goal(s) on task completion | `[Task Name] *[Goal Slug]`
+Post all new tasks to Beeminder on creation  | Applies to all new tasks Post to Beeminder goal(s) on task creation   | `[Task Name] &[Goal Slug]` Post to Beeminder goal(s) on task completion | `[Task Name] *[Goal Slug]`